EliAndrewC/l7r/setting/l7r.md

 A few observations about these numbers:

 - The Empire is overwhelmingly farming-dependent: about 4 out of every 5 humans work the land.
 Even the median town is ~65% farmers, since town population is counted as the in-and-around population including peasants on the immediately-surrounding fields.
 - Samurai are a small ruling elite (~2%); their formal political authority makes their influence far greater than their numbers.
-The canonical ~5,000 samurai per median domain (per [The Median Domain](#the-median-domain) above) break down roughly as: ~4,080 in the named-settlement caste tables below (the capital ~1,560 - its ~1,200 base plus ~360 county-samurai families who have relocated there - the 6 provincial cities at ~300 each, and the 36 county towns at ~20 each), plus ~560 living on country estates rather than in the cities and towns (physically outside any settlement, but tallied into the surrounding village districts for population and tax purposes, so still within the named-settlement totals), plus ~360 beyond the domain's borders in Imperial service (~300 serving and ~60 accompanying family).
+The canonical ~5,000 samurai per median domain (per [The Median Domain](#the-median-domain) above) break down roughly as: ~4,080 in the named settlements (the capital ~1,560 - its ~1,200 base plus ~360 county-samurai families who have relocated there - the 6 provincial cities at ~300 each, and the 36 county towns at ~20 each), plus ~560 living on country estates rather than in the cities and towns (physically outside any settlement, but tallied into the surrounding village districts for population and tax purposes, so still within the named-settlement totals), plus ~360 beyond the domain's borders in Imperial service (~300 serving and ~60 accompanying family).
 - Burakumin are concentrated in towns and cities (~5% of urban population) and entirely absent from the median village or hamlet, which is why their empire-wide share (~1.5%) is far smaller than their per-city presence would suggest.

 This ~2% figure is worth dwelling on, because it shapes the kind of world Rokugan is.
 This is a samurai game, and the players usually (though not always) play samurai - but the goal is a world with real depth, one in which the samurai are a small part of how the Empire actually operates and are often largely unaware of what most of its inhabitants are doing most of the time.
 Even though Rokugan is an extremely well-run society by historical standards, with enormous state capacity compared to most premodern realms, the samurai cannot have much more insight than they do into the other ~98% of the Empire's inhabitants.
 Three reasons compound: